Winters123/hc20-verilog/README.md

   > * highest `2b` is the opcode: `00` for `>`, `01` for `>=` and `10` for `==`
   > * the next `1b` is the immediate flag: `1` for immediate, `0` means the value needs to be retrieved from PHV.
   > * the next `8b` represents immediate or the way to retrieve the value from PHV.
-  > * the lowest 9b represents the 2nd operator.
+  > * the lowest 9b represents the 2nd operand.

 * `256b`: the metadata attached to the packet.